rlucas7/rlucas7.github.io/_posts/2025-10-30-tree-sitter-module-graph-blog.md

 ```

 Now this gives us what we want which is for each python file we want to be able to determine which other packages or files
-are imported in a given file.
-The module graph is then a graph of the python files (the nodes in the graph) and the import
+are imported.
+The module graph is then constructed as a graph of the python files (the nodes in the graph) and the import
 statements represent edges to other files (modules is the python nomenclature for a `.py` file).
 When you build a module
 graph you can add further logic to restrict the nodes and edges to only the files in the package or repository you are studying
 via walking the root of the current package directory and building a set out of those files and some additional logic to filter
-known packages, both builtings like `collections` and 3rd party ones like `numpy`.
+known packages, both builtins like `collections` and 3rd party ones like `numpy`.
 There would be some work to get that filtering logic
 to a reasonable state but this is the general approach.

 To generate a short list of the imports on any given python file you can then run